gnois/losty/README.md

 ```
 In the above example, there will be a cookie named 'candy' within document.cookie readable by javascript, holding the signature of this session cookie.
 The actual encrypted data is stored in other cookie named 'candy_', which is httponly.

+#### Response completion and returning control to Nginx

+Response headers including cookies and sessions are accumulated and finally set into `ngx.headers` before response is returned.
+Setting `ngx.headers` directly prior to returning response should also work as expected.

+Note that calling `ngx.redirect()`, `ngx.flush()`, `ngx.exit()` or `ngx.eof()` in a handler would terminate itself, short circuit the Losty dispatcher and return control to Nginx immediately.
+It is not recommended to call these functions because response headers and body generated from handlers may be discarded.

+That said, a valid example would be to user `return ngx.exit(status)` to fall back to error_page directive in nginx.conf instead of using Losty generated error pages.